babylonlabs-io/rollup-bsn-contracts/SPEC.md

     ///
     /// This is a message that can be called by a finality provider to submit their finality
     /// signature to the Consumer chain.
-    /// The signature is verified by the Consumer chain using the finality provider's public key
+    /// The signature is verified by the Consumer chain using the finality provider's public key.
+    /// If an equivocation is detected (signing two different blocks at the same height),
+    /// the contract will automatically extract the secret key using EOTS and submit evidence
+    /// to Babylon Genesis for slashing.
     ///
     /// This message is equivalent to the `MsgAddFinalitySig` message in the Babylon finality protobuf
     /// defs.